willnickerson/bitmap-transformer/LAB.md

 * You may want to use "pinning" or "snapshot" tests for testing overall transformed bitmap
 * Be thoughtful about what to test (and what not to test!)

+API:

+Think about your library being used by another developer.
+Distinguish between the interface and your implementation.

 ### Rubric:
 * Tests: 3pts
 * npm scripts/package.json 2pts